This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-When this happens, caregivers need to do something different, something meaningful each day with the loved one you’re caring for.
+When this happens, caregivers need to do something different and meaningful daily with the loved one they’re caring for.
 You need some senior activity ideas.

-Remember the pastimes, hobbies and interests your loved one used to have?
-As a caregiver, you might be tempted to think of the person’s limitations.
-Their brief level of endurance or short attention span present obstacles that means those days over for your loved one.
+As a caregiver, you may consider the person’s limitations.
+Remember the pastimes, hobbies, and interests your loved one used to have?
+Their short endurance level or attention span presents obstacles that mean those days are over for your loved one.

+You can find another way to help your loved one enjoy that pastime once again.
 But are you sure?
-You may be able to find another way to help your loved one enjoy that pastime once again.
-Let suggest some senior activity ideas.
+Let’s suggest some senior activity ideas.

-Just opening a package of refrigerated cookie dough, cutting the cookies, and baking them can make a dull day a better day.
-Not only could you enjoy eating them, you can spread the pleasure by sharing them.
+Opening a package of refrigerated cookie dough, cutting the cookies, and baking them can improve a dull day.
+Not only could you enjoy eating them, but you could also spread the pleasure by sharing them.

-There is a lady in our area who bakes cookies each week and mails them to overseas military members.
+A lady in our area bakes cookies weekly and mails them to overseas military members.
 There’s probably someone who would enjoy the cookies you and your loved one could bake: a neighbor, a Sunday School class, the staff at your doctor’s office, and of course, the grandkids.

-Bird watching can be fun and interesting.
+Bird-watching can be fun and interesting.
 You may even be able to involve kids or other family members.
-You can prepare a “nest” for your loved one in front of a large window with a comfortable chair an end table or foot rest.
-Outside set up a bird feeder and bird bath close by.
+You can prepare a “nest” for your loved one in front of a large window with a comfortable chair, an end table, or a footrest.
+Outside, set up a bird feeder and a bird bath close by.
 Think secluded and comfortable.

-Your elderly parent once took care of household chores independently and probably could still do routine things like folding towels or clothing.
-They may enjoy sorting through the photos and organizing the albums or dusting and re-shelving books in the bookcase.
+Your elderly parent once cared for household chores independently and could still do routine things like folding towels or clothing.
+They may enjoy sorting through the photos, organizing the albums, or dusting and reshelving books in the bookcase.

-An occupational therapist might have some senior activity ideas about how to make it possible for your loved one to pursue their hobby or help with an activity.
+An occupational therapist might have some ideas for senior activities, such as how to make it possible for your loved one to pursue their hobby or get help with an activity.